bulva2/skyrama-private-server/README.md

 Keep in mind that although passwords should be properly encrypted/hashed, it is recommended to not use a password you use for any other services.

 ## Legal Issues

 This repository is made for educational purposes only and will not be monetized in any way.
 Contact me for any legal problems, and I'll take appropriate action.

 ## How to play

-You will either need a browser that supports Flash (and Flash Player itself), or an all-in-one browser like this [Pre-Bundled Firefox with Flash Player](https://www.reddit.com/r/flash/comments/kwdwci/simple_solution_to_use_flash_after_january_12_2021).
+You will either need a browser that supports Flash (and Flash Player itself), or an all-in-one browser like this [Pre-Bundled Firefox with Flash Player](https://www.reddit.com/r/flash/comments/kwdwci/simple_solution_to_use_flash_after_january_12_2021) or this [Flash Browser](https://github.com/radubirsan/FlashBrowser/releases/download/v0.81/v0.81_FlashBrowser_x64.exe).

+## Where can I try it out?

+We currently host our own test server here: https://blue-hippopotamus-84002.zap.cloud/ ^^

 ## How to run the code locally